medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find a union of pizzerias that have orders either from women or  from men.
-Other words, you should find a set of pizzerias names have been ordered by females only and make "UNION" operation with set of pizzerias names have been ordered by males only.
-Please be aware with word “only” for both genders.
-For any SQL operators with sets don’t save duplicates (`UNION`, `EXCEPT`, `INTERSECT`).
-Please sort a result by the pizzeria name.
-The data sample is provided below.
+Find a union of pizzerias that have orders from either women or men.
+In other words, you should find a set of names of pizzerias that have been ordered only by women and make "UNION" operation with set of names of pizzerias that have been ordered only by men.
+Please be careful with word "only" for both genders.
+For all SQL operators with sets don't store duplicates (`UNION`, `EXCEPT`, `INTERSECT`).
+Please sort a result by the name of the pizzeria.
+The sample data is shown below.

 | pizzeria_name |